fin-hypergrid/core/src/jsdoc/tutorials/cell-renderer.md

 ### What is a cell renderer?

 A cell renderer is custom rendering logic meant to be confined to the bounding region of a cell.
-It should be noted that special care should be taken to ensure good performance of any custom cell renderer as it is called during any repaint where said cell is visible
+It should be noted that special care should be taken to ensure good performance of any custom cell renderer as it is called during any repaint where said cell is visible.

-Cell renderer have access to the 2D graphics context of the Hypergrid and can be used to draw anything the user can imagine (with considerations for speed)
+Cell renderers have access to the 2D graphics context of the Hypergrid and can be used to draw anything the user can imagine (with considerations for speed).

 ### Which cells can have a renderer?